GeoPython-UPD/site/source/lessons/L1/exercise-1.rst

 Summary (what to submit)
 ------------------------

-1. Post a reply in the Exercise 1 post in UVLe with your name, GitHub username and course.
+1. Post in the Exercise 1 Discord channel your name, GitHub username, and course.
 2. Accept Exercise-1 in Github classroom and upload the jupyter notebook (file name should be ``Exercise-1.ipynb``) containing your solutions for Part 3.

 .. admonition:: Private repositories